If this scheme pleases you, click here to download.

 should be able to:

 Practise different indigenous tagging games while observing safety.
 Perform indigenous tagging games using musical rhythm for coordination.
-Appreciate the role played by indigenous tagging games for enjoyment.
-Brainstorm to interpret criteria for evaluating different categories of Creative Arts and Sports.
-Examine the criteria for evaluating Creative Arts and Sports.
-Appreciate the importance of analysis of Creative Arts and Sports. |
+Appreciate the role played by indigenous tagging games for enjoyment. |

 In groups, learners to state the safety measures to observe when performing indigenous tagging games.